-Adopt Ordinance No. 19-1439 to update Metro Code Chapter 5.02 (Disposal Charges and User Fees) to move all provisions related to Metro transfer station fees into a new, separate chapter to clarify that the regional system fee applies to all users of the regional waste system, whereas Metro's transfer station fees apply only at Metro's own transfer stations.
+Adopt Ordinance No. 19-1440 to establish a new Metro Code Chapter 5.03 (Solid Waste Fees at Metro Transfer Stations) and move the Metro transfer station fee provisions from current Chapter 5.02 to this new chapter to clarify that the regional system fee applies to all users of the regional waste system, whereas Metro's transfer station fees apply only at Metro's own transfer stations.
+In addition, move some current code sections into administrative rules to allow Metro to more quickly address changing market conditions when those conditions may affect the circumstances applicable to those fees.
 The proposed ordinance also includes various other housekeeping revisions to improve clarity and consistency and to conform to other proposed code amendments.
 This ordinance is a companion to Ordinance Nos.
-19-1438 and 19-1440 that Metro Council will consider collectively at its meetings on November 7 and November 21, 2019.
+19-1438 and 19-1439 that Metro Council will consider collectively at its meetings on November 7 and November 21, 2019.